ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 | US16       | US10        | US12       |            |
 | US17       | US14        | US15       |            |

+Sadly, I was only able to do the ones under Must Have due to time constraints.
+I wish I was able to do more of them, but at least the most important ones features are present.

 ### C4 Model

 Below are two parts of a C4 model made for this project, those being the context model and the container model.